sdjhen/spotify-clone/README.md

 - Artists and Albums at a Glance: Immerse yourself in your favourite artist and their iconic albums.

-- Intelligent Recommendations: Elevate your music exploration with tailored recommendations.
-Discover new tracks that resonate with your unique taste.

 - Responsive Design: Whether on your computer, tablet, or smartphone, Samify  ensures a consistent and optimised interface for your device.

 ## Installation